Explore

 Okay,

-so maybe there really isn't all that much as far as compelling story-line goes in this cyber-epic-fantasy.
-But, boy, those visuals were unlike anything we had seen before.
-The science of computer graphic effects were fully upon us and in a land not too far away, the force known as CGI was gestating to become the meat that would make the eyes of sci-fan's drool from here to the eternity of this genre's future.
+so maybe Tron’s video game visuals don’t hold up anywhere near as groundbreaking as when it first appeared in theaters back in 1982.
+But, boy, when those of us who did see it back then, those world building images were unlike anything we had seen before.
+The science of computer graphic effects were fully upon us and in a land not too far away, the force known as CGI was gestating to become the basis that would make the eyes of sci-fan's drool from here to the eternity of this genre's expansive horizon.
+It was the early 80’s, and from our viewpoint, the future was now.

 The Mighty Celestial's rating: